-The Go team at Google describe how the team is working towards meeting its original ambitions for the language.
+The Go team at Google describe how the team is working toward meeting its original ambitions for the language.

 Google has mapped out its next steps in realizing its ambitions for the Go programming language.